Cloze editor for Atto

 - 13 See also

-- This is a very user-friendly contributed plugin for the Atto editor for Moodle branches 2.7 to 3.1.
+- This is a very user-friendly contributed plugin for the Atto editor for Moodle branches 2.7 and newer (including the new 3.4!).

 - You can now have the power of the Embedded Answers (Cloze) question type without having to memorize the cloze syntax.